FormShantonu/NodeJs/node_interview_note.md

   * Refresh tokens are long-lived credentials and should be kept secure, as they can be used to obtain new access tokens.

+> Why is node js single threaded?

+  Node.js can handle thousands of many tasks (or users) at the same time without slowing down, without creating a new thread for each request.This is achieved through its event-driven, non-blocking I/O model, which allows it to process multiple tasks asynchronously.

+  * Efficient Resource Usage:
+    * Traditional multi-threaded servers (e.g., Java, PHP) spawn a new thread for each request, consuming significant memory and CPU.

+  * Non-Blocking Asynchronous Execution:
+    * Operations like file I/O, database queries, and network requests do not block the execution thread.
+    * Instead of waiting for a task to complete, Node.js continues processing other tasks, increasing performance.

+  * Event Loop & Callbacks:
+    * The event loop continuously listens for new tasks and executes them asynchronously.
+    * Callbacks, Promises, and async/await allow smooth handling of I/O-intensive operations without blocking.

+  * Scalability:
+    * Node.js can handle thousands of concurrent requests without running out of threads.
+    * Ideal for real-time applications like chat applications, APIs, and microservices.

+> How does it handle multiple process being single threaded?

+  Node.js is single-threaded, it multi-tasks efficiently using its event-driven, non-blocking I/O model.

+  1. Event Loop – The Heart of Node.js

+    Instead of creating new threads for each task, Node.js has an event loop that constantly listens for events and executes them asynchronously.
+     * Example:
+        Imagine a waiter (Node.js) in a restaurant taking multiple orders without waiting for one to be completed before taking the next.
+The kitchen (system resources) cooks the food, and when it's ready, the waiter serves it.

+  2. Non-Blocking I/O – No Waiting!

+    Operations like database queries, file reading, and network requests don’t block execution.
+Instead, Node.js registers the task and moves on to the next one.
+When the task completes, a callback function executes.

+  3. Worker Threads (For CPU-Intensive Tasks)

+    While I/O tasks are non-blocking, CPU-heavy tasks (e.g., image processing, encryption) can block the main thread.To solve this, Node.js has Worker Threads, which allow parallel execution.

+> How many way to handel concurrency and parallelism in Node.js?

+  * For CPU-intensive tasks → Use worker_threads -> not use Multiple Processes.
+  * For running system commands or external scripts → Use child_process-> not Use Threads -> use Multiple Processes
+  * For handling high traffic in web servers → Use cluster -> not Use Threads -> use Multiple Processes
+  * For handling multiple async I/O tasks in one thread → Use Promise.all() or Promise.allSettled()-> not Use Threads -> not use Multiple Processes.

 ### Express js ###

 > Explain the purpose of the ExpressJS package.